You Fell in Love With ’em, Now Where Ya Gonna Plant ’em?

-Ample space between plants and use of diagonals (but which diagonals?), helps distinguish plants.
+Ample space between plants and use of diagonals (but diagonals in which direction) helps give plants a turn in the spotlight.
 Varying heights of plants, with taller ones to the back can help (if everyone does what they are supposed to do).

 Still, the best of plans can run amok because camellias usually take up more space than you originally planned.

 Massing camellias is efficient.
 Watering, fertilizing, mulching, checking for insects and diseases, it’s all there in one place.